 Create CodeDeploy Application

 CodeDeploy application is created to ensure that proper revision of the WAR file is deployed to the appropriate environment which is the EC2 instance.

-Launch CodeDeploy service and click on the Create Application button.
+Launch the CodeDeploy service and click on the Create Application button.

-Enter Application Name, Deployment Group (e.g. QA-Env) and select the EC2 instances running.
+Enter Application Name, Deployment Group (Example: QA-Env), and select the EC2 instances running.

 At the end of the form select the service role.
-This is the other role which was created earlier in the tutorial.
+This is the other role that was created earlier in the tutorial.